 The goal is to help teens manage their condition effectively so that they can successfully finish high school and realize their full potential.

-If you are a young person living with sickle cell disease, ages 16-24, who is interested in participating in the STRIVE program at Next Step or if you know a young person who may be interested in this year-round program, please contact our program director, Kepler Jeudy, at email@example.com or call our office at 617.864.2921.
+If you are a young person living with sickle cell disease who is interested in participating in this program at Next Step or if you know a young person who may be interested in this year-round program, please contact our program director, Kepler Jeudy, at email@example.com or call our office at 617.864.2921.